debianchef/101/uncle_debian_notes_on_foundry.md

 #### Setup your Environment
+This article assumes the reader is familar with Solidity programing Language

-To get started, we will learn solidity as a language.
+To get started,
-Let’s create a hello world using foundry.
+Let’s create a hello world contract using foundry.

 ```solidity